We have community pre-schools in Bitterne Park and St. Denys and are managed by a voluntary parent management committee.

 In the academic year that your child turns 3-years-old we will contact you by letter with the full registration pack.
 You will need to complete this identifying your child’s preferred sessions.
 Please note that for a child attending from the age of 2 years, rising to 3 in that academic year, we usually offer two half-day sessions with breakfast or lunch club available.
 For a child attending from the age of 3 years, rising to 4, we strongly recommend attending a minimum of two full day sessions per week with breakfast or lunch club available.
 This is to prepare your child for starting school.

-Once your child’s place has been confirmed by letter you will be invited to a parents’ evening in June where you will receive more detailed information and find out which group your child will be in – Ladybirds, Caterpillars, Frogs or Butterflies depending on age.
+Once your child’s place has been confirmed by letter you will be invited to a parents’ evening in June where you will receive more detailed information and find out which group your child will be in:

 Your child will have the opportunity to visit us for settling in sessions during the summer term or early in September.
 One of our experienced senior staff will also make a home visit to help us get to know your child.